Chicago Distracted Driving and Rising Insurance Rates

 Am I Covered ebook

-The economy is growing and more people are back out on the roads.
 These factors and others encourage more people to take to the roads for cross-country or cross-town trips.
 The increased number of vehicles on the roadways leads to increased accidents.
-The more accidents there are, the greater the increases in vehicle insurance premiums.
+The more accidents there are, the greater the vehicle insurance premiums rise.

 What has happened?
-For many years, statistics showed a decrease in vehicle collisions causing injuries and fatalities.
+For years, statistics showed decreased vehicle collisions, causing injuries and fatalities.
 Now, there has been an increase in the number of collisions.
 In 2020, traffic fatalities increased 15 percent from the previous year.
-According to a recent report in the News Channel 20, this represented a large increase year over year.
+According to a recent report in the News Channel 20, this represented a large yearly increase.
 One of the major issues contributing to this increase is distracted driving.

-Distracted Driving Causing an Increase in the Number of Serious Injury Accidents
+Distracted Driving in Chicago Causing an Increase in the Number of Serious Injury Accidents

 The occurrence of distracted driving is so widespread that there is now an official U.S. Government Website for Distracted Driving.
 Although texting or using a cell phone are the two main things people think about when they hear the term “distracted driving,” there are other driver actions that are distracting.
 The primary distracted driving activities: